This post contains compensated links. Please read our disclaimer for more info.

 If you need medical treatment in Bali there are a few options available.
 This fact sheet from the Australian Government is something we print off and keep with us during our Bali holidays in case we need to reference it in an emergency.
 Included in the list are BIMC Bali, one located in Kuta and the other Nusa Dua, and International SOS which are the preference for foreigners.

 There are many places to see a dentist in Bali and if you need emergency treatment check out 911 Dentist Bali Clinic.

 KID FRIENDLY RESTAURANTS BALI

 Dining out in Bali with kids is so easy to do.
-The Balinese are very welcoming and have been known to play with our kids while we have our meals.
-There are just way to many family friendly restaurants Bali wide to list them all here.
-So here are the restaurants in Bali that we have taken our kids to and just remember that most restaurants in Bali will deliver too which is great after a big day in the pool!
+The Balinese are very welcoming and often will play with our kids while we have our meals.
+There are just way too many family friendly restaurants Bali wide to list them all here.

 - Envy Restaurant Holiday Inn Baruna

 - Olds Man’s Canggu

 - Doppio Cafe Seminyak and Canggu